annasergeevaGIT/takeaway-cloud-platform/README.md

 ### 🌐 Overview

-This system provides backend infrastructure for a Takeaway food delivery service using microservices architecture.
-It supports:
+This system provides backend infrastructure for a Takeaway food delivery service using microservices architecture & supports:

 - Horizontal scalability
 - Decentralized configuration